Frequently Asked Questions

 - Sliders - (special shorts to protect during sliding) for Squirt division and older

-Q: During the regular season, where are the games played?
+Q: Where are the games played?

 A: Fields will be assigned prior to schedules being distributed.
 Most, if not all, games are around Maple Ridge and Pitt Meadows for House players.
 Examples are: Albion Sports Complex, Davy Jones, Maple Ridge Elementary, Pitt Meadows Athletic Park, Cliff Park etc…

-REP teams are required to play games across the lower mainland.
 Older House teams will be required to play games across the lower mainland also.

 Q: Can my son or daughter play on a specific team?